 If looks could kill, Missy would be long dead.
 ‘We have to get out of here.’
 Carefully she peeks around the corner.
 ‘The coast is clear… What the heck are you doing?’

-Granny lifts it up, wheezing with the weight.
+Granny wobbles over on her ridiculously high heels and irritably tries to lift it up, wheezing with the weight.
+With a crash she lets it fall back to the floor.
 ‘How come it’s so darn heavy?’

-‘Because it’s probably the right stuff this time,’ Missy answers proudly.
+‘Because it’s probably the real thing this time,’ Missy answers proudly.
 ‘I can feel it.
 Or rather smell it.
-And like this we have two of them!’
+And like this we have two of them – only two to go and we will have a life size Laganaphyllis in our garden!’

-They make it out of the museum without trouble – no one looks twice at the two old ladies hurrying past the security, even though one of them is barefoot.
+They make it out of the museum without trouble.
+The guards are too busy trying to find who has destroyed the precious pumpkin to look twice at the eccentric old ladies hurrying past the security, even though one of them is barefoot.

 ‘I mean, we could switch if you want.’